Rachel Assil

 Rachel Assil (born September 20), is an American recording artist, songwriter, pianist and music producer from Manhattan, NY.
-In January 2014, super-producers Polow Da Don and Timbaland signed Rachel to a record deal with Zone 4 and Mosley Music Group.
+In January 2014, super-producers Polow Da Don and Timbaland signed Assil to a record deal with Zone 4 and Mosley Music Group.

 Music career

-Having received no formal training, Rachel is a self-taught pianist and singer who began writing songs at the age of 8.
-At a music conference in 2008, Ray Daniels [now VP of A&R, Epic Records] heard Rachel's music, prompting him to play it for Abou 'Bu' Thiam [now VP, Def Jam Records].
-This led to Rachel signing a deal with Akon's label Kon Live.
+Having received no formal training, Assil is a self-taught pianist and singer who began writing songs at the age of 8.
+At a music conference in 2008, Ray Daniels [now VP of A&R, Epic Records] heard Assil's music, prompting him to play it for Abou 'Bu' Thiam [now VP, Def Jam Records].
+This led to Assil signing a deal with Akon's label Kon Live.
 As a mutual decision, their agreement eventually concluded without renewal.

 Over the next few years, her work with Polow Da Don culminated with her record deal with Zone 4 and Mosley Music Group.
-Rachel & Timbaland's first record 'Whoever We Are' was released internationally by Caroline Records, distributed by Capitol Records on June 9, 2014, as part of the Pepsi Beats of the Beautiful Game visual compilation album.
+Assil & Timbaland's first record 'Whoever We Are' was released internationally by Caroline Records, distributed by Capitol Records on June 9, 2014, as part of the Pepsi Beats of the Beautiful Game visual compilation album.
 A short film for 'Whoever We Are' was released on July 3, 2014.

 ASCAP

-Rachel has been immensely involved with ASCAP as a member, performer, speaker and advocate for songwriters.
+Assil has been immensely involved with ASCAP as a member, performer, speaker and advocate for songwriters.

 In 2009 she was selected from hundreds of applicants to participate in the ASCAP Lester Sill Workshop.
 ASCAP has since featured her as one of their notable alumna, listed as a reason to apply for the workshop.

 In September 2009, Assil was invited to perform at ASCAP's first annual 'Women Behind The Music' series in Hollywood, CA.